Higher Order Estimating Equations for High-dimensional Models: Introduction

 General heuristics of our construction are given in Section~\ref{SectionHeuristics}.
-Sections~\ref{SectionMissingData}--\ref{SectionMinimaxRate} are devoted to constructing new estimators for the mean response effect in missing data problems.
-In Section~\ref{SectionOtherExamples} we briefly discuss some other problems, including the problem of estimating a density at a point, where already first order influence functions do not exist and our heuristics naturally lead to projection estimators.
-Section~\ref{SectionProofs} collects technical proofs.
+Sections~\ref{SectionMarFirstOrder}--\ref{SectionMinimaxRate} are devoted to constructing new estimators for the mean response effect in missing data problems.
+The latter are introduced in Section~\ref{SectionMissingData}, so that they can serve as illustration to the general heuristics in Section~\ref{SectionHeuristics}.
+In Section~\ref{SectionOtherExamples} (in the supplement \cite{Supplement}) we briefly discuss other problems, including estimating a density at a point, where already first order influence functions do not exist and our heuristics naturally lead to projection estimators, and estimating a quadratic functional, where our approach produces standard estimators from the literature in a natural way.
+Section~\ref{SectionProofs} (partly in the supplement \cite{Supplement}) collects technical proofs.
 Sections~\ref{SectionInfluenceFunctions},~\ref{SectionProjections} and~\ref{SectionU} (in the supplement \cite{Supplement}) discuss three key concepts of the paper: influence functions, projections and $U$-statistics.